Inflammation of the pancreas (pancreatitis) can occur because of a gallstone complication and/or without a known cause in pediatric patients.

-Acute pancreatitis is inflammation of the pancreas.
+Acute pancreatitis is acute inflammation of the pancreas most commonly due to complications of gallstone disease.

 How is Pediatric Pancreatitis diagnosed?